WillAdams/gcodepreview/README.md

  - fully implement/verify describing/saving/loading tools using CutViewer comments
  - support for additional tooling shapes (lollipop cutters)
  - threadmilling
+ - create font using lines and arcs with parameters for overshoot and width/spacing

 Possible future improvements: